cons0le7/iSH-tools/README.md

 ## Additional Notes:
 - Works best with font size set to 10 or lower.
 - Tools can take some time to load in the shell environment, wait for them to appear before using.
 Nikto can be used right away.
-- There is currently 1 known issue with the install all option, I will be fixing this ASAP!
-For now, installing the tools from their options in menu still works!
-- If you have already ran install all and get errors, you can reset the install by editing `check.json` and setting the values to the corresponding tools numbers to `false`.
-It will prompt for install when attempting to load the tool from menu the next time.

 ## Disclaimer:
 These tools are intended to be used legally and ethically.
 Do not use them against anything that you do not own or do not have permission to use them against.
 I am not responsible for any use or misuse of these tools.